-And this is why it has been pointed out that the perspective on feminism in Japan has been discarded in favor of "natural childbirth".
-In Japan, the emphasis on "natural childbirth" has been more about the traditional Japanese view of the family and life, and even more about "motherhood".
+For this reason, it has also been pointed out that feminist perspectives in Japan have been discarded in favor of natural childbirth.
+In Japan, the emphasis on natural childbirth has been more about traditional Japanese views of the family and life, and even more so about motherhood.
 In this context, it can be inferred that feminism was an ideology to be avoided.

-The above can be seen as a difference between domestic and international "natural childbirth", however, if we look at the chronological order, we can see that the nature of "natural childbirth" has been changing depending on the time period, and from the 1980s to the 1990s, "natural childbirth" was a counter to the medicalization of delivery.
-It is a cultural value, and this aspect has been maintained since the 2000s, when "natural childbirth" without medical care is still popular.
+This situation can be viewed as different from natural childbirth elsewhere in the world.
+Chronologically, however, we can see that the discourse on natural childbirth in Japan has changed over time.
+From the 1980s to the 1990s, it represented a contrasting model to the medicalization of childbirth.
+It is a cultural value, and this aspect has been maintained since the 2000s, a time when natural childbirth without medical intervention remains popular.

-However, the discourse on "natural childbirth" in the 2000s also suggests that women have reexamined their everyday lives and lifetimes, and have positioned childbirth as a way to make a significant change there.
-To put it simply, the experience of "natural childbirth" itself has become purposeful.
-More and more "natural childbirth" books published since the 2000s seem to have been characterized by casual and simple content compared to their predecessors.
-It could be said that this indicates that women are choosing "natural childbirth" as a personal experience, rather than one with a larger purpose.
-The fact that "natural childbirth" is seen as something that gives the mother a sense of feminine beauty is the other side of the same coin.
+However, the discourse on natural childbirth in the 2000s also suggests that women have reexamined their everyday lives and the course of their life, and have positioned childbirth as a way to make a significant change.
+Put simply, the experience of natural childbirth has itself become purposeful.
+More and more books on this topic that were published since the turn of the millennium seem to be characterized by more casual and simple content than their predecessors.
+This suggests that women are choosing natural childbirth as a personal experience, rather than one with a purpose beyond themselves.
+The fact that natural childbirth is seen as something that gives the mother a sense of feminine beauty is the other side of this coin.

-One of the reasons for the appearance of these books is the current state of Japanese society, in which women can no longer look outside themselves for reasons to become pregnant and give birth, or in which society is unable to show them.
-It cannot be said that there is a sufficient system in Japan that allows women to balance work and childbirth, and to raise children while working.
-In addition, there is still a deeply rooted sense of value that women should take care of the home, including child rearing.
-Furthermore, even if a woman does have a child, she is unlikely to have a happy life in the future.
-It is an undeniable fact that the total fertility rate, or the total number of children born to Japanese women in their lifetime, has been declining for these reasons11.
+One reason for the appearance of these books is the current state of Japanese society, in which women can no longer look outward for reasons to become pregnant and give birth, or where society is unable to present them with reasons to do so.
+Japan lacks an adequate system that allows women to balance work and childbirth and to raise children while working.
+Despite this, there is still a deeply rooted sense that women should take care of the home, including child-rearing.
+Even if a woman does have a child, she is unlikely to have a happy life in the future.
+It is undeniable that the total fertility rate, or the total number of children born to Japanese women in their lifetime, has been declining for these reasons.11

-Under these circumstances, women have no choice but to look within themselves for reasons to do so if they are going to choose pregnancy and childbirth.
-The idea of a successful "natural birth" while striving to bring in "nature" from the outside is a strategy that positions childbirth as a positive change in one's life, as women replace childbirth with a rite of passage in their own right.
-However, as mentioned, such strategies discard the feminist gaze.
-However, the "natural childbirth" discourse also suggests that even men, who are supposed to be deeply involved in childbirth, are no longer the basis for women to make decisions about pregnancy and childbirth and to endure the period.
+Under these circumstances, women have no choice but to look within themselves for reasons to choose pregnancy and childbirth.
+The idea of a successful natural birth while striving to bring in nature from the outside positions childbirth as a positive change in one’s life, as women turn childbirth into an autonomous rite of passage.
+As mentioned above, however, such approaches discard the feminist gaze.
+Nevertheless, the natural childbirth discourse also suggests that even men, who are supposed to be deeply involved in childbirth, are no longer the basis for women to make decisions about pregnancy and childbirth and to endure this period.

 7. Conclusion

-"Natural childbirth" has been a consistently popular topic in the "spiritual marketplace".
-The fact that "natural childbirth" is widely discussed in magazines as well as in books is a testament to this.
-The idea of "natural childbirth" will continue to emerge as an attractive option for women who decide to become pregnant and give birth to babies.
+Natural childbirth has been a consistently popular topic in Japan’s “spiritual marketplace.”
+The fact that it is widely discussed in magazines and books is a testament to this.
+The idea of natural childbirth will remain an attractive option for women who decide to become pregnant and give birth.